5:00am PT by Scott Feinberg

 Toronto also announced that Map to the Stars, the latest film from another noted Canadian filmmaker, David Cronenberg, will have its North American premiere at its event -- which was not too surprising, since apart from Spider (2002) and A Dangerous Method (2013), Cronenberg has usually unveiled his films in his home country.
 Apart from Reitman's film, the only other Telluride "loss" that can be attributed, with a fair degree of certainty, to Toronto's controversial new policy is Baumbach's While We're Young, which will also be a TIFF world premiere.
 Baumbach previously brought Margo at the Wedding (2007) and Frances Ha (2012) to Telluride before taking them to Toronto.
 His film's backers may have concluded that it will stand a better shot of finding a good distribution deal at the deal-centric Toronto than the more low-key Telluride -- but only if it plays at Toronto during the fest's opening days, which would not have been possible had it first screened at Telluride.

 Meanwhile, the distributors of several other presumptive awards contenders have yet to announce any festival move they may be plotting.
 Among the most interesting to keep an eye out for: Paramount's Interstellar and Selma; Universal's Unbroken; Disney's Into the Woods; Sony's Fury; Universal's Trash; The Weinstein Co.'s Big Eyes; and A24's A Most Violent Year.
-(Several others -- Warner Bros.'
-American Sniper and Heart of the Sea, Fox Searchlight's Far from the Madding Crowd and The Weinstein Co.'s Carol -- may or may not come out this year.)
+(Several others — Warner Bros.'
+American Sniper and In the Heart of the Sea, Fox Searchlight's Far from the Madding Crowd and The Weinstein Co.'s Carol — may or may not come out this year.)

 There is a widespread sense, among those with whom I spoke, that film festivals should be in the business of celebrating films, not punishing them.
 While Cannes will not allow into competition any film that has previously played somewhere else, and New York insists upon a world premiere for its opening night, those mandates have very limited implications; Cannes accepts only a few Hollywood films each year, and New York's requirement impacts only one.
 But Toronto's demands affect a much-larger number of films.